AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingWillingnessToPayPredictionModel.md

 In here, what you need to do is:

-* Store initial player data as a vector of numbers.
+* Store player data as a vector of numbers when the player purchases an item.

 * Store the prices when the player purchases an item.